 We study the molecular basis of a range of high-risk infectious diseases and genetic diseases, so as to identify novel therapeutic vulnerabilities in organisms.
 On top of these basic research, we seek to translate gained knowledge into the development of preventive opportunities like vaccine immunogens, and therapeutic interventions such as gene therapies.

-Examples of our recent research are briefed below:
+Our representative research achievements are briefed below: